Vehicle registration plates of the Republic of Ireland: Specifications

 A standard uniform character font is not required.
 The rules simply require legible black sans serif characters, no more than 70mm high and 36mm wide with a stroke width of 10mm, on a white reflective background.
 The result is that a large variety of perfectly legal font styles may be seen, on either pressed aluminium or acrylic plates, both of which are allowed.
+Commonly used fonts include a condensed version of Mandatory, Arial and FE-Schrift.
 Despite the rather relaxed lack of a specified font, the hyphen between the lettering must lie between the minimum dimensions of 13mm x 10mm or the maximum dimension of 22mm x 10mm.
-Vehicle owners may be fined if the plate's format does not meet the requirements, and the vehicle will fail the mandatory periodic National Car Test.

-A vehicle's number plate is determined when it is first registered, the county/city code is taken from the first owner's postal address.
-Registration remains fixed on one vehicle until it is de-registered (exported, destroyed, etc.), and cannot be transferred to other vehicles.
+If the plate's format does not meet the requirements, the vehicle will fail the mandatory periodic National Car Test (NCT), although some owners of custom plates evade this by switching to conformant plates temporarily for the NCT.
+As automatic number-plate recognition has become prevalent on toll roads and for traffic enforcement cameras, the use of hard-to-read nonstandard plates has become a concern.
+It is a criminal offence not to display plates in the specified format, liable to a fine after summary conviction of up to €5,000.
+In 2008, the Revenue Commissioners issued 69 formal warnings and launched no criminal prosecutions.
+The Road Traffic Act 2016 authorised the Garda Síochána (police) to issue a fixed-charge penalty instead of prosecution.
+The power was extended to the Revenue Commissioners in 2023.
+However, the statutory instrument setting the applicable penalty (of €60) was not made until 2024, and the Garda mobile app connecting to its PULSE IT system was not updated until October 2025.